Machine learning & data-driven modeling in bioengineering

 General properties of sampling distributions:

-The sampling distribution of a statistic often tends to be centered at the value of the population parameter estimated by the statistics
+The sampling distribution of a statistic often tends to be centered at the value of the population parameter estimated by that statistic

-Sample standard deviation is the standard deviation of the mean.
+The standard error is the standard deviation of the sample mean.

-Rule of thumb is that n=30 is sufficiently large, but there are times when smaller n will suffice.
-Greater n is required with higher skew.
+A common rule of thumb is that \(n=30\) is sufficiently large, but there are times when smaller \(n\) will suffice.
+Greater \(n\) may be required with higher skewness.

 Hypothesis Testing

-In hypothesis testing, we state a null hypothesis that we will test; if its likelihood is less than some value, then we reject it.
+In hypothesis testing, we state a null hypothesis that we will test; if the p-value is less than a chosen threshold, then we reject it.

 For example: